 The Lady’s Guide to Petticoats and Pirates by Mackenzi Lee

-Down by Contact by Santino Hassell
+Down by Contact and Use of Hands by Santino Hassell

 Gray’s Shadow by K.A.
 Merikan